Best Password Manager 2020: 1Password vs LastPass vs Dashlane

 All things considered, LastPass is indeed one of the best password managers out there.
 It offers a wide range of device compatibility and syncing features.
 It’s also great that LastPass now allows multi-device sync in the free plan, and it’s the only one to do so.
 And, if you want premium features, the pricing seems reasonable as well.

-Dashlane is undoubtedly one of the most recommended password managers in the market.
+Dashlane is yet another popular password manager in the market.
 Common users and Pros alike suggest Dashlane so much so that it was in the list.
 It was initially released in 2012 and has since been the gold standard for easy password management.
 Disclaimer: I have been a user of Dashlane free version for some time.

 Design & UI